williamswalsh/junit_testing_principles_practices_patterns/README_PART_4.md

 - the application services layer
   - This is where the app communicates with out-of-process dependencies e.g. db, email, s3, msg bus, q
   - No domain logic here
+  - This layer should depend on classes in the domain layer

 There is a separation of concerns between domain other parts of app.
 Business logic should be exempted from all other responsibilities.